HamiciRyadh/hero-microservice/README.md

 # Chaos

 A simple example of chaos engineering, it is a command-line tool that connects to the kubernetes cluster to delete every 10 seconds a running pod.
 It takes a parameter `--deplyment` which corresponds to the names of the pods to delete separated by a space.

+## Build and deployment

+Open a new terminal at the chaos project's root (`/chaos`) and run the following instructions:

 ```
 # To build